lukebrowning/tools/trove/README.rst

 so that tests may be run again.
 However, it has been observed that everything does not always get cleaned and devstack often fails when it is re-run.
-This is not an issue for Trove gate testing as these are generally one time use environments.
+This is not an issue for Trove gate testing as these are generally only run once and then the VM is discarded.

 The scripts provided by this project provide **--clean** and **--clean-only** command arguments to improve the determinism and consistency of development